 Programming using this method of sequencing requires a lot of time up front before we start the actual PLC program.
 However, this method makes the program easier to understand, troubleshoot and modify in the future.

 Remember that the PLC programmer must know everything about the machine and operation before programming.

 If we just start writing code, then we will constantly be correcting and modifying based on trial and error.
 I use a spreadsheet program to plot out the inputs, outputs and mask tables.
 We will go into the details of this below.

 We set up the input table in words V0 to V499.
-Each bit in the table will be compared to the signals coming the actual signals wired or programmed in the PLC.
+Each bit in the table will be compared to the signals coming to the actual signals wired or programmed in the PLC.

 Bit 0 is the time input which will control the entire program interval.
-Next we have the Car Detection signals on Bits 1 to 4.
+Next, we have the Car Detection signals on Bits 1 to 4.
 The pedestrian signals are pushbuttons coming from Bits 5 and 6.
 The left turn signals are located in Bits 7 to 10.
-The real time clock functions will come from Bits 12 to 15.
+The real-time clock functions will come from Bits 12 to 15.

 The output table will be in words V1000 to V1499.
 The input word will be compared to the actual inputs and the corresponding output channel will be moved to the actual outputs.
 All of the output bits control lights.
 You will notice that there is a green light for each direction.
 This will give us the greatest flexibility when writing our PLC program.
 Pedestrian signals have a flashing output bit and just an output bit.
 There will be only one output but this bit will determine if it is flashing or not.

 The masking table will be in words V500 to V999.
 The masking bits will correspond directly to the input table bits.
 Using the mask will allow us to ignore the status of certain bits when using the compare instruction and setting the outputs.

 The Mask table will be used by using an ‘AND’ word instruction.
 If the mask bit is on for the input then it will be used in the compare instruction.
 If the mask bit is off for the input then the value is always off using the compare.